How to Become a Kickass Pinterest Virtual Assistant?

 Now we all know that Pinterest is a visual social networking platform that allows users to create and share posts (known as ‘Pins’) in the form of images and videos.
 Needless to say, it has huge potential for brand awareness, generating following for your brand, brand promotion etc.

-As per Hootsuite almost two thirds of people discover new brands and products on Pinterest and nearly 93% of users admit that Pinterest does influence their purchasing plans.
+almost two thirds of people discover new brands and products on Pinterest and nearly 93% of users admit that Pinterest does influence their purchasing plans.

 That’s a whole goldmine of prospects!